spatialthoughts/qgis-tutorials/source/docs/georeferencing_basics.rst

    :align: center

 16. The georeferencing is now complete.
-But as always, it's a good practice to always verify your work.
+But as always, it's a good practice to verify your work.
 How do we check if our georeferencing is accurate?
     In this case, load the country boundaries shapefile from a trusted source like the Natural Earth dataset and compare them.
 You will notice they match up pretty nicely.
 There is some error and it can be further improved by